 Food insecurity during the COVID-19 pandemic burdened families around the world.
 Black Knight proudly supports Farm Share, which recovers and distributes fresh food to those in need to help alleviate hunger.
-Farm Share distributed nearly one million pounds of food to hungry families in Florida between March and December 2020.
+Farm Share distributed nearly 1 (1 million) pounds of food to hungry families in Florida between March and December 2020.

 November marked our company’s annual giving initiative to the United Way, which fights for the health, education and financial stability of every person in the community.
 Black Knight’s generous employee contributions are matched 50% by the company to increase the positive impact of donations.
-In 2020, we raised more than $233,000 for the foundation.
+In 2020, we raised more than $233,000 for United Way.

 Children’s Christmas Party of Jacksonville

 Second Harvest Food Bank of the Mahoning Valley